-- 1. Adjust the seatback to an upright driving/riding position. - 2.
-Raise the head restraint by pulling up on the head restraint.

-3. Lower the head restraint by pressing and holding the guide sleeve adjust/release button and pushing down on the head restraint.
+- 1. Adjust the seatback to an upright driving/riding position. - 1.
+Adjust the seatback to an upright driving/riding position. - 2.
+Raise the head restraint by pulling up on the head restraint. - 3.
+Lower the head restraint by pressing and holding the guide sleeve adjust/release button and pushing down on the head restraint.